As a solo founder, I felt like I was carrying a weight that I couldn’t share with anyone. Here’s how I’m fighting back…

 I have amazing, fulfilling, deep friendships with people that I love and care about very much.

-But single founder loneliness is solitude unlike any other.
+But solo founder loneliness is solitude unlike any other.

 Every responsibility and every failure is yours.